martemoslet/css-frameworks-ca/README.md

 # Social
-This is the course assignment for JavaScript 2
-The goal is to apply knowledge of JavaScript techniques to implement the front-end functionality for a social media application
+This is the course assignment for JavaScript 2.
+The goal is to apply knowledge of JavaScript techniques to implement the front-end functionality for a social media application.

 ## Build with
 - HTML